 I cling to the confidence that God’s word never returns empty, and I see the fruit of my prayers often in the midst of my everyday life with my kids.
 Find a passage or set of verses to pray over your children, and watch God respond to his word with faithfulness and power.

-This article originally appeared at Desiring God.
+This article originally appeared at Desiring God, published with permission.